KhronosGroup/glTF-Sample-Assets/Models/ChronographWatch/README.body.md

 The materials for this asset were all authored using pure white values, then variants were created using the same methods as explained in the [readme for the CarConcept](https://github.com/KhronosGroup/glTF-Sample-Assets/blob/main/Models/CarConcept/README.md#material-variants) sample asset.

+Alternative methods exist for editing materials to use with KHR_material_variants, with varying degrees of control.
+3ds Max has a paid plugin [HS glTF Importer/Exporter](https://nu1963u.wixsite.com/custom3dsmax/gltfpluginfor3dsmax) which uses a Material Switcher node to set up variants.
+[Blender includes a glTF Variants add-on](https://docs.blender.org/manual/en/latest/addons/import_export/scene_gltf2.html#gltf-variants) that can manage and assign variants.
+The [Gestaltor standalone glTF editor](https://docs.gestaltor.com/docs/guides/material_variants/) has support for creating and editing material variants.

 An additional trick employed here was to set the "gold" materials for the default variant.
 This was accomplished by first compiling a numbered list of all the materials in the glTF asset (shown at left), then changing the default materials in the "meshes" sections to match the desired material indices (as shown on the right):

 ![Shading methods for smooth metallic surfaces.](screenshot/material-defaults.jpg)